awsdocs/aws-step-functions-developer-guide/doc_source/connect-to-resource.md

 Each of these service integration patterns is controlled by how you create a URI in the `"Resource"` field of your [task definition](concepts-tasks.md)\.

-For a list of integrated services that can you can manage directly from a Step Functions task state, see [Supported AWS Service Integrations for Step Functions](connect-supported-services.md)\.

 **Topics**
 + [Request Response](#connect-default)
 + [Run a Job](#connect-sync)